-To make these varieties easier to describe in the field, I recommend using just two varieties:
+To make these varieties easier to describe in the field, I recommend classification of silica to include two varieties:

 (1) quartz (macrocrystalline) and